Clinical Microbiology Short Essay Question And Answers

 • Tissue culture

-4. Classification of virus
+4. Classification Of Virus

-• Enveloped and non-enveloped virus
+• Enveloped and non-enveloped viruses

 • Thermotropic